 He serves as a faculty member/mentor for Songwriting University

 While he is a songwriter at heart, he also enjoys playing great cover songs.
-If you hear him at a restaurant or house concert, you may hear him perform songs by artists such as James Taylor, Jackson Browne, The Beatles, Foreigner, Johnny Cash, U2, Paul McCartney and Wings, Billy Joel, Keith Urban, Bruce Hornsby, Foo Fighters, Jim Croce, Fleetwood Mac, Matt Nathanson, Richard Marx, John Mayer, The Eagles, Journey, Paul Simon, John Denver, Whitney Houston, Tom Petty, Dave Mason, Bob Seger, Train, The Monkees, Sting, etc.
+If you hear him at a restaurant or house concert, you may hear him perform songs by artists such as James Taylor, Jackson Browne, The Beatles, Foreigner, Johnny Cash, U2, Paul McCartney and Wings, Billy Joel, Keith Urban, Bruce Hornsby, Foo Fighters, Jim Croce, Elton John, Fleetwood Mac, Matt Nathanson, Richard Marx, John Mayer, The Eagles, Journey, Paul Simon, John Denver, Whitney Houston, Tom Petty, Bryan Adams, Dave Mason, Bob Seger, Train, The Monkees, Sting, etc.

 He and his wife, Lara, have three amazing daughters, one above average dog and two cats who are four opposable thumbs away from taking over the world.
 He collects autographs and is a bit of a Batman"enthusiast".

-Rob will begin recording a new project soon, with a projected release date mid 2019.
+Rob will begin recording a new project soon, with a projected release date of late 2019.
 His current album, “Winnebago”, is available on iTunes, other digital outlets and in the online store on this site.